-Aircraft Noise Ombudsman GPO Box 1985 Canberra City ACT 2601 Or email ano@ano.gov.au This is in compliance with the Air Force Aircraft Noise Management Policy Objectives 3.a and 3.b.
-3 (condition ends note) The plan must be submitted to the Department for approval.
+3.g Complaint Handling and Resolution, to ensure enquiries and complaints about F-35A Lightning II aircraft flying operations are received, recorded, reported, responded to and resolved, as defined in the Aircraft Noise Management Strategy.
+The plan must be submitted to the Department for approval.
 The approval holder must not commence the action unless the Minister has approved this plan.
+3g: Defence maintains a robust complaint handling system under Enclosure 1 of the RAAF Base Williamtown BANMP.
+Complaints are recorded as advised in the RAAF Base Williamtown BANMP and in accordance with the RAAF Aircraft Noise Management Strategy.
+The RAAF Base Williamtown Base Aircraft Noise Management Plan (BANMP) was approved by the Department of Environment and Energy (now DCCEEW) delegate on 3 December 2018 and has undergone subsequent documented reviews on an annual basis.
+The BANMP can be found at: Defence Aircraft Noise: Department of Defence This condition is also supported by actions taken to satisfy conditions 1, 2 and 4.
+In addition individuals can contact the:- Aircraft Noise Ombudsman GPO Box 1985 Canberra City ACT 2601 Email: ano@ano.gov.au This is in compliance with the Air Force Aircraft Noise Management Policy Objectives 3.a and 3.b 3.h (condition end note) The plan must be submitted to the Department for approval.
+The approval holder must not commence the action unless the Minister has approved this plan.
 The RAAF Base Williamtown Aircraft Noise Management Plan was submitted to the Department of the Environment on 26 October 2018.
-The Plan was approved by a delegate of the Environment Minister on [insert date].
-Air Force will develop Base Aircraft Noise Management Plans for operating and forward operating bases.
-Subsequent Base NMPs for Tindal, Townsville, Darwin, Pearce and Edinburgh are to be developed throughout 2019 and uploaded on the Defence Aircraft Noise website.
-Plans to be reviewed annually.
+The Plan was approved by a delegate of the Environment Minister on 6 December 2018.
+Air Force has developed Base Aircraft Noise Management Plans for operating and forward operating bases such as Tindal, Townsville, Darwin, Pearce and Edinburgh and have been uploaded on the Defence Aircraft Noise website.
+Plans are reviewed annually.